Louisville, Mississippi: Education

+There is one school district in the entire county, the Louisville Municipal School District.

 Prior to 1970, Louisville maintained a dual system of schools for White and Black students.
 Black students were educated at the Louisville Colored School, also known as Camile Street School, whereas White students had their own schools, including Louisville High School.
 Several federal laws and U.S. Supreme Court decisions forced this to change.
 In 1967, due to the Civil Rights Act of 1964, the school adopted a desegregation plan that in theory allowed students to choose which schools to attend.
 When the courts mandated that the schools be integrated, students from Louisville Colored School were allowed to attend Louisville High School.
 In order to preserve a segregated education for White students only, a segregation academy, Winston Academy was created.
 The City of Louisville is now served by the Louisville Municipal School District and Louisville High School.
 Private schools in Louisville include Winston Academy, which as of 2020 was still over 99% white, and Grace Christian School.

+East Central Community College is the community college of Winston County.